Published on - Maarten Sterckx

 Shaw: “When I was 22, I stayed in Brussels for a few months, and I fell in love with the city.
 Naturally, I visited Bozar a few times then, and it’s a truly special place.
 I’m greatly looking forward to the day that my music will resonate through this iconic building.”

-Caroline Shaw is performing at Bozar with Kamus Quartet (30 September), Roomful of Teeth (21 November), Sō Percussion (26 November), Gabriel Kahane (12 March) and Il Gardellino & Flemish Radio Choir (29 May).
+Caroline Shaw is performing at Bozar with Kamus Quartet (30 September), Sō Percussion (26 November) and Gabriel Kahane (12 March).
+Roomful of Teeth (21 November) and Il Gardellino & Flemish Radio Choir (29 May) also perform works of her.